 - speech in noise test

-The uHear app also helps people locate a hearing healthcare specialist near their area.
-This service is also available on their website.
+The uHear app also helps people locate a hearing healthcare specialist nearby.
+This service is also available on the company’s website.

 Services for professionals